Jeremy Strohmeyer: The crime

 In the early morning of May 25, 1997, two males, Jeremy Strohmeyer (age 18) and David Cash Jr. (age 17), were at the Primadonna Resort & Casino at Primm, Nevada, near the California state line.
 The two young men had arrived at the gambling establishment, accompanied by Cash's father, from their homes in Long Beach.
 Strohmeyer was a student at Wilson High School in Long Beach.

 At around 4 a.m., Strohmeyer began repeatedly making apparently "playful" contact with 7-year-old Sherrice Iverson, who was roaming the casino alone.
 The young girl's father was gambling and drinking.
 Sherrice's father left her in the care of her 14-year-old brother, Harold, in the casino's arcade.
 This resulted in Sherrice running around unmonitored.
 The girl had been returned to her father several times through the night, having been found alone by security.
 Eventually, Strohmeyer followed Sherrice into a women's restroom.

 While in the restroom, the two began throwing wet paper wads at one another.
 Sherrice then reportedly tossed a yellow plastic "Wet Floor" sign at Strohmeyer.
 At around this time, Strohmeyer's friend, David Cash, entered the restroom and witnessed Strohmeyer forcibly taking Iverson into a stall.
 When Cash looked in from the adjacent stall, he saw Strohmeyer holding his left hand over Iverson's mouth and fondling her with his right.
 After this, Cash left the restroom and was followed 20 minutes later by Strohmeyer, who confessed to him that he had killed the girl.
+Cash asked Strohmeyer if Iverson had been sexually aroused.
+Later asked by a reporter why he would say this, Cash replied, "I don't know, it's just the way I think."

 Three days later, Strohmeyer was taken into custody at his home.
 Two classmates in Long Beach had identified him after security tape footage captured by cameras at the casino was released by Nevada police and played on the television news.
-Strohmeyer was charged with first-degree murder, first-degree kidnapping, and sexual assault of a minor.
+Strohmeyer was charged with first degree murder, first degree kidnapping, and sexual assault of a minor.
 When questioned by police, Strohmeyer stated that he molested Iverson and strangled her to stifle her screams.
 Before leaving, Strohmeyer noticed Iverson was still alive and twisted her head in an attempt to break her neck.
 After hearing a loud popping sound, he rested her body in a sitting position on the toilet with her feet in the bowl.
 Strohmeyer's attorneys later tried to have the confession suppressed because he was not given legal counsel.
 However, the police claimed that Strohmeyer waived his right to have an attorney present during questioning.